Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, there was a referendum on his recent policies in the midterms.

-And they all say you're the worst, you're terrible.
+And they all say, you're the worst, you're terrible.

-That's the worst thing I've ever had.
+That's the worst thing I've ever heard.

-You know, Simon Cowl style, and he's like, I'm gonna be a platinum selling artist, sir.
+And he's like, I'm going to be a platinum-selling artist, sir.

 You know, he's that delusional on the foreign policy stuff now.